hazelcast/hazelcast-jet/site/website/blog/2020-06-25-jdk-gc-benchmarks-rematch.md

 1. The G1 collector is unphased by the differences in throughput.
 While its latency is never under 10 milliseconds, it keeps its level over the entire tested range and, judging by our previous results, probably a lot more.
+Its latency even improves a bit with higher loads.
 2. ZGC stays below 10 ms over a large part of the range, up to 8 M items per second.
 Beyond that point its latency steeply rises.
+This makes it not just the winner, but the only usable garbage collector in the range from 2 million to 8 million items per second.
 3. At 9.5 M items per second, ZGC shows a remarkable recovery.
    Sandwiched between the latencies of 92 and 209 milliseconds, at this exact throughput it achieves 10 ms latency!
 We of course thought it